cyrilondon/rover-project/rover-web/README.md

 We have to map all our exceptions to specific error code.

-To map all the exceptions occured during the validation process, we create a specific [EntityValidationExceptionMapper](src/main/java/com/game/exception/EntityValidationExceptionMapper.java) for mapping [EntityValidationException](../rover-model/src/main/java/com/game/domain/model/exception/EntityValidationException.java) in our  application.
+In particular, to map the exceptions which occurred during the validation process, we create a specific [EntityValidationExceptionMapper](src/main/java/com/game/exception/EntityValidationExceptionMapper.java) for mapping [EntityValidationException](../rover-model/src/main/java/com/game/domain/model/exception/EntityValidationException.java) in our  application.

-Note that in this case, we set the Response status as 500
+Note that in this case, we set the Response status as 500, as it should be considered as an Internal Server Error.

 ```java
 @Provider